We've got your hospital claim for pressure sores covered

 If you or a loved one have suffered a pressure sore while in hospital, then you may be entitled to claim.
 The problem is often that the hospital just isn’t open with you about exactly what has happened and very rarely admit when a problem has occurred.

 Patient Claim Line is here to advise you on this.

 The best thing to do is get in touch with us and we will be able to advise you very quickly whether or not there is a claim.
-It costs you nothing to find out if you have a case, and all our claims are dealt with by specialist Medical Lawyers, on a strictly no win no fee basis.
+It costs you nothing to find out if you have a case, and all our claims are dealt with by specialist medical negligence solicitors, on a strictly no win no fee basis.